4kauanmota/create-react-toolbox/README.md

 # 📄 **Informations**

 **This is a project created to improve my knowledge in web configurations.
-It's a create-react-app like, but already configured with modern technologies (more details below).**
+It's a like create-react-app, but already configured with modern technologies (more details below).**

 ---